Pasindu-sd/Windows-PhishGuard/README.md

 - **Operating System**: Windows 10 or Windows 11.
 - **.NET Framework**: Ensure you have the latest .NET Desktop Runtime (or the version specified in the build) installed.
 [Download here if needed](https://dotnet.microsoft.com/download/dotnet).

+### Installation

+1. Go to the [Releases](https://github.com/Pasindu-sd/Windows-PhishGuard/releases) page of this repository.
+2. Download the latest `Windows-PhishGuard-Setup.exe` file.
+3. Run the installer and follow the on-screen instructions.
+4. Launch **Windows PhishGuard** from your Start Menu.

+*(Note: As the project is under development, the release might not be available yet.
+Check back soon!)*